futurepixels/futurepixels.co.uk/content/cv.md

 ### Whoami

 I am a passionate engineer who takes pride in what he delivers.
 In my spare time I am listening to music, taking my daughter out cycling or teaching her to skateboard.
 If I'm not doing that, I'm learning how to use my camera, playing games, experimenting with new programming projects and concepts to extend my skill set or writing to reflect on what I've learned.
 I admit when I'm wrong and question things I don't know or am uncertain of.

+I have a passion for CI/CD and have had the fortune of working with project's both within my day job and with hobby projects to further my learning.
+Being able to create a fast feedback loop both locally and in the pipeline, the developer experience is improved vastly with minimising frustrations on a day-to-day basis.
+This enables you to react fast to any production issues, but also allows you to work in a lean way by delivering features in smaller chunks and behind feature switches.

 Above all, I am loyal and get excited with a good team.